phoenixrider12/Multi-VOLTA-Exploration-and-Dynamic-Map-Updates/Instructions.md

   ```
   roslaunch multivolta_exploration volta.launch
   ```
 - After launching this file, VOLTA's Bringup, Sensors and Gmapping will be started.
 Now you have to start map merger node.
+Before that, set the correct initial poses in `map_merge/launch/map_merge.launch`.
+(You can set one robot as origin and measure others' relative pose.)
   ```
   roslaunch multirobot_map_merge map_merge.launch
   ```